isomerpages/mohh-mmi/pages/privacy.md

 **Access to and Correction of Personal Data / Withdrawal of Consent**

-14. Visitors and users of this website may contact MOHH's Data Protection Officer by email at [mohh.dpo@mohh.com.sg](mailto:mohh.dpo@mohh.com.sg) if they:
+14. Visitors and users of this website may contact MOHH's Data Protection Officer by email&nbsp;at&nbsp;[mohh.dpo@mohh.com.sg](mailto:mohh.dpo@mohh.com.sg)&nbsp;if they:

 *  wish to rectify any incorrect or out-of-date personal data previously provided to MOHH;
 *   intend to withdraw any consent previously given to MOHH to collect and retain any such personal data;